yinquan-chn/blog/Java Reource/java/util/ArrayList.md

  * than risking arbitrary, non-deterministic behavior at an undetermined
  * time in the future.
  *
- * <p>Note that the fail-fast behavior of an iterator cannot be guaranteed
+ * Note that the fail-fast behavior of an iterator cannot be guaranteed
  * as it is, generally speaking, impossible to make any hard guarantees in the
  * presence of unsynchronized concurrent modification.
 Fail-fast iterators
  * throw {@code ConcurrentModificationException} on a best-effort basis.